 Thanks to Pinterest, picking a St. Patrick's Day dessert is completely overwhelming!
 It used to be you could Google up something cute, tasty and green, but now there are millions of interesting ideas with Irish themes.
 I finally got tired of trying to pick and just went Chocolate Irish Cream Pie

-Not that there’s anything wrong with Chocolate Irish Cream Pie.
-We enjoyed this one, plus I got a chance to try my new 9 1/2 inch blue ceramic pie dish by Chantal.
+Not that there's anything wrong with Chocolate Irish Cream Pie!
+We enjoyed this one, plus I got a chance to try my new 9 ½ inch blue ceramic pie dish.
 I hope I get a few nice pies out of it before I inevitably break it because I really love how it ramps up the overall wow factor of this pie.
-Here it is on Amazon if you’re interested.
-What’s funny is I only ordered it because the thing I truly wanted was an add-on item and had to be ordered along with something else.
+Update: Back when I bought my ceramic pie dish there weren't as many to choose from, now there are tons!
+This one is particularly cute.

 I hope you try the pie.
 If you only have a standard 9 inch deep dish pie plate, you can still make it as written, but you might have a little extra filling.